smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 Contoso has a single domain Active Directory forest which was implemented over a decade ago.
 The domain was assigned a non-routable DNS name contoso.local.
 While the Directory Services team considered renaming the domain, this has never been implemented due to potential negative implications of such change.
 Contoso does own a publicly routable DNS domain name contoso.com.

-Contoso has recently upgraded its Active Directory environment to Windows Server 2016 and it is in the process of migrating its desktops from Windows 7 to Windows 10.
+Contoso has recently upgraded its Active Directory environment to Windows Server 2016, and is in the process of migrating its desktops from Windows 7 to Windows 10.
 The majority of their servers are running either Windows Server 2012 R2 or Windows Server 2016.

 **Customer objectives**